 Master of Science in Computer Science.
 The degree plan for students pursuing a Master of Science in Computer Science must include two theory courses chosen from CS 5381, 5383, and 5384 as well as two systems courses chosen from CS 5352, 5375, and 5368.
 The thesis plan requires an additional four CS graduate elective courses (one of which may be CS 7000) and 6 hours of CS 6000.
 The non-thesis project/report option requires an additional seven CS graduate elective courses (one of which may be CS 7000) and 3 hours of CS 6001/6002.
 The non-thesis exam option requires an additional eight CS graduate elective courses.

-12 hours of CS 8000 (Doctor's Dissertation), and candidacy exam.
+hours of graduate coursework, 12 hours of CS 8000 (Doctor's Dissertation), and candidacy

-The Certificate in Software Engineering is intended for those who do not need or wish to have a full graduate degree in software engineering or computer science.
+The Graduate Certificate in Software Engineering is intended for those who do not need or wish to have a full graduate degree in software engineering or computer science.
 In particular, the certificate is directed towards working professionals and graduate students who are interested in systematic software development.
 In addition to any leveling requirements, coursework for the certificate requires 12 hours consisting of CS 5373 and 5374 plus two courses from the following list: CS 5332, 5358, 5363, 5369, 5380, and IE 5320.

 Rattikorn Hewett, Ph.D., Chairperson